AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 1. For the **[!UICONTROL Select Host]** dropdown, select `Adobe CDN`
 1. Click the **[!UICONTROL Save]** button to complete the setup of the environment
     ![Configure the environment](assets/websdk-property-configureEnv.png)
 1. You will see a modal with URL and other implementation details of this library.
-These are critical for a real Launch implementation, but we don't need to worry about that for this tutorial.
+These are critical for a real Launch implementation, but we don't need to worry about them for this tutorial.
 Click the **[!UICONTROL Close]** button to exit the modal.

 ### Create and publish the library